-Salary growth assumptions in the General Employees Plan range in annual increments from 10.25% after one year of service to 3.0% after 29 years of service and 6.0% per year thereafter.
+Salary growth assumptions in the General Employees Plan range in annual increments from 10.25% after one year of service to 3.0% after 27 years of service.

 Mortality rates for the General Employees Plan are based on the Pub-2010 General Employee Mortality Table.
 The table is adjusted slightly to fit PERA's experience.